What Is Considered Arson in New York?

 - He intentionally damages a building or motor vehicle by causing a fire or an explosion; AND

-- When such fire or explosion is caused by an explosive (a) causes serious physical injury to another person other than a participant, OR (b) the explosion or fire was caused with the expectation or receipt of financial advantage or profit by the Defendant; OR
+- When such explosion or fire is caused by an explosive (a) causes serious physical injury to another person other than a participant, OR (b) the explosion or fire was caused with the expectation or receipt of financial advantage or profit by the Defendant; OR

 - Another person who is not a participant in the crime is present in such building or motor vehicle at the time; AND